rescript-lang/rescript-vscode/CONTRIBUTING.md

 ## Releasing the `@rescript/tools` package

-The tools package is released by bumping the version in `tools/package.json`, running `npm i` in the `tools/` folder, and then pushing those changes with the commit message `publish tools`.
+The tools package is released by bumping the version in `tools/package.json` and `tools/bin/main/ml`, running `npm i` in the `tools/` folder, and then pushing those changes with the commit message `publish tools`.